JimFawcett/DesignBites/README.md

 # DesignBites
 Demonstration docs for design.
-Current focus on project structure.
-Find associated code in <a href="https://github.com/JimFawcett/DesignStructure">DesignStructure</a>
+Current focus on project structure.<br /> Find associated code in <a href="https://github.com/JimFawcett/DesignStructure">DesignStructure</a>

 Here are the current Design Bites: